tab1-web/faq/docs/signature/faq.md

 - 9 members: +72%

 ### EXP Distribution
 No EXP when party members have 20+ level difference.
-Penalty scales with level gap.

 ## Quests